 4. Remove the nuts from the pot and let them cool.
 Once cool add the pecans into the other muslin sack.

 5. Using the measuring cup, pour 6 cups of water into your pot.
 Bring this mixture to a temperature of 155-165 degrees.
-Then add 1 tablet of Beano and add in the grain sack and sack of pecans to the hot water to steep for 30 minutes between 155-165 degrees.
+Then add both tablets of Beano and add in the grain sack and sack of pecans to the hot water to steep for 30 minutes between 155-165 degrees.
 Then remove from heat.

 6. Carefully lift the grain sack out of the pot and place into a strainer/colander.
 Rinse the sack over the pot with 1 cup of hot water.
 Let drain.
 Do NOT squeeze the grain sack.
 Discard grain sack once drained.
 The sack of pecans will remain in the pot and remain in your fermenter during fermentation.